Want to increase the oxygen in your blood cells? Then eat beetroot! Or, even better, don’t eat actual whole beetroot, just drink Organifi Red Juice!

 Organifi have a 60-day money-back guarantee, no questions asked, on the return of the empty bottle.

 This is impressive.
-But I do find myself asking whether there really would be no questions asked… Actually on further examining the wording of the guarantee it looks as though there are a few hoops to jump through, such as calling a phone number to get a ticket to authorise return.
+But I do find myself asking whether there really would be no questions asked… Actually, on further examining the wording of the guarantee it looks as though there are a few hoops to jump through, such as calling a phone number to get a ticket to authorize the return.
 Although quite common and not surprising, it’s not really as easy as you would initially think.

 Where to Buy Organifi Red Juice?